Malaysia again tops Global Islamic Economy Indicator for 2019/20

 main news image

-KUALA LUMPUR (Nov 14): Malaysia continues to lead in the Global Islamic Economy Indicator (GIEI) this year, according to the State of the Global Islamic Economy Report (SGIE) 2019/20.
+KUALA LUMPUR: Malaysia continues to lead in the Global Islamic Economy Indicator (GIEI) this year, according to the State of the Global Islamic Economy Report 2019/20.

-Now in its seventh edition, the report, published by DinarStandard in partnership with the Malaysia Digital Economy Corporation (MDEC), SalaamGateway.com, and Dubai Islamic Economy Development Center (DIEDC), focuses solely on the continued global growth of the Islamic economy, encompassing halal products, Islamic finance, and related lifestyle sectors.
+Now in its seventh edition, the report, published by DinarStandard in partnership with the Malaysia Digital Economy Corporation (MDEC), SalaamGateway.com, and Dubai Islamic Economy Development Centre, focuses solely on the continued global growth of the Islamic economy, encompassing halal products, Islamic finance and related lifestyle sectors.

-Other countries in the Top 5 of the GIEI — out of 73 countries — are United Arab Emirates, Bahrain, Saudi Arabia and Indonesia.
-Malaysia's top scoring in the GIEI is attributed to its strength in global Islamic finance development and continuous focus on the Halal products ecosystem, according to MDEC in a statement today.
+Other countries in the top five of the GIEI — out of 73 countries —are the United Arab Emirates, Bahrain, Saudi Arabia and Indonesia.
+Malaysia’s top scoring in the GIEI is attributed to its strength in global Islamic finance development and continuous focus on the halal product ecosystem, according to MDEC in a statement yesterday.

-MDEC chief executive officer Surina Shukri said the agency actively engages with regulators like Department of Islamic Development Malaysia or JAKIM, Bank Negara Malaysia, and the Securities Commission Malaysia to ensure there is a collective commitment into efforts to develop the Islamic economy in the country.
+MDEC chief executive officer Surina Shukri said the agency actively engages with regulators like the Department of Islamic Development Malaysia, Bank Negara Malaysia and the Securities Commission Malaysia to ensure there is a collective commitment in efforts to develop the country’s Islamic economy.

-These efforts include bringing together industry players, such as capital drivers, venture builders/accelerators and Shariah advisors to proactively engage and contribute towards the development of Malaysia’s Islamic Digital Economy.
+These efforts include bringing together industry players, such as capital drivers, venture builders/accelerators, and syariah advisers to proactively engage and contribute towards the development of Malaysia’s Islamic digital economy.

-MDEC, meanwhile, went on to say that there are still major opportunities to consider for increased real marketplace impact.
+There are still major opportunities to consider for increased real marketplace impact, MDEC added.

-"To date, there are no Malaysia brands from the Halal products and services space operating on a global scale," it said.
+“To date, there are no Malaysia brands from the halal products and services space operating on a global scale.

-"Malaysia’s strong technology ecosystem within OIC-member countries can provide a strong platform to become the hub of the Islamic digital economy," MDEC added.
+“Malaysia’s strong technology ecosystem within OIC (Organisation of Islamic Cooperation)-member countries can provide a strong platform to become the hub of Islamic digital economy.”

 Print